Bill would ban sales of dogs, cats, rabbits at pet stores

 Animal shelters and reputable, inspected purebred breeders also could continue to sell or provide pets to individual buyers.

-Maine, California and Maryland have laws similar to Gianaris's and Rosenthal's proposal, according to the U.S. Humane Society.
+Maine, California and Maryland have laws similar to Gianaris' and Rosenthal's proposal, according to the U.S. Humane Society.

 The Associated Dog Clubs, which uses prominent Albany lobbyists Bruce W. Geiger & Associates, and the American Kennel Club are expected to press hard for the bill's defeat.